Applying an Intersectional Lens to Research

 Entry requirements

-There are no entry requirements.
-However, you will need easy access to a computer and the internet, basic computer literacy skills and proficiency in English.
+You will need access to a computer and the internet and must have basic computer literacy skills and English proficiency.

 Who this course is for